elina20chihlingliu/2021-VRDL-HW3-Instance-Segmentation/README.md

 HW3 Introduction: Nuclei segmentation

 The proposed challenge is a nuclei segmentation, which contains two parts:
-1. Transform the original train data format to coco format for detectron2 training phase
+1. Transform the original train data format to coco format for detectron2 training
 2. Segment the nuclei of bounding boxes

 Nuclear segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear